kheller18/data-structures-algorithms/questions/AWS.md

 ---

 147. What is Amazon Elastic Compute Cloud (EC2)?
-     + `Elastic Compute Cloud (EC2)`: it provides scalable computing capacity.
+     + `Elastic Compute Cloud (EC2)`: provides scalable computing capacity.
 Using Amazon EC2 eliminates the need to invest in hardware, leading to faster development and deployment of applications.
 You can use Amazon EC2 to launch as many or as few virtual servers as needed, configure security and networking, and manage storage.
 It can scale up or down to handle changes in requirements, reducing the need to forecast traffic.
 EC2 provides virtual computing environments called “instances.”

 148. What Are Some of the Security Best Practices for Amazon EC2?
      + Security best practices for Amazon EC2 include using Identity and Access Management (IAM) to control access to AWS resources; restricting access by only allowing trusted hosts or networks to access ports on an instance; only opening up those permissions you require, and disabling password-based logins for instances launched from your AMI.

 149. Can S3 Be Used with EC2 Instances, and If Yes, How?
      + Amazon S3 can be used for instances with root devices backed by local instance storage.
 That way, developers have access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of websites.
 To execute systems in the Amazon EC2 environment, developers load Amazon Machine Images (AMIs) into Amazon S3 and then move them between Amazon S3 and Amazon EC2.